 Rest of UK

-Your consultant (usually psychologist/psychiatrist) would send a completed referral form for assessment and/or treatment to the unit, outlining your symptoms and treatment history.
+Your CMHT consultant (usually psychologist/psychiatrist) would send a completed referral form for assessment and/or treatment to the unit, outlining your symptoms and treatment history.

 They would also make a funding request to NHS England, outlining how you meet the HSS criteria.
 This can be done beforehand or alongside, but you cannot be placed on a waiting list until the funding is approved.